Going on holiday alone is becoming more and more popular.

 To help you on your quest to save money on your next budget solo trip I came up with a list of budget travel tips.
 You can check them out below!

 1. Look for accommodation beyond hotels

-When trying to find accommodation, broaden your search and don’t look only for hotels.
+When trying to find accommodation for your budget solo trip, broaden your search, and don’t look only for hotels.
 Since you’re traveling alone and there’s nobody else to comment on how thrifty you are, you have a lot more options available.
 You can try looking for hostels, where you can share a room with other like-minded travelers.
 Or, you can try booking a bed and breakfast that offers rooms for single travelers, too.

 And, if you’re a budget traveler on a solo trip, it’s usually worth paying a bit more for the room if you get free breakfast and wi-fi.
 If the breakfast is generous, it means fewer snacks during the day or even having 2 meals instead of 3 that day.
 In the end, that means saving cash during your budget solo trip.
 And if you keep planning your stays and meals this way, you will save more money in the long run.

 Remember how I mentioned that in the past solo trips meant spending a fortune?
 Well, single supplements are actually one of the reasons why budget solo travel was so difficult in the past.
 Many travel packages, hotels, and cruises have a price thought out for two travelers, usually.
 And they charge you because you’re traveling alone.

 However, as solo travelers have started spreading their wings more and more in recent years, many cruises and travel companies have started to come up with better offers to help clients go on their dream budget solo trip.
 Therefore, before paying for something, make sure the price was thought up while keeping solo travelers in mind, too.